 On the day of the takeover, it's all systems go.

 Make sure you have one team member monitoring comments and one team member uploading content to Instagram (if applicable).
 Remember, users can now upload content from desktop computers in addition to the mobile app, which can make the process easier from the office.

 Throughout the day, cross-promote content that the guest is posting on their channels to help draw new people to your own Instagram takeover event.

 Make sure to communicate when the takeover is starting and ending.
 Note in captions when the first and last posts are happening so viewers aren't confused or abruptly left in the lurch, wondering if there's more content forthcoming.

-Once the takeover is over, analyze how it performed, and use those learnings to determine how (or if) you'll do your next takeover differently.
-Here are some questions to ask in your post-mortem analysis:
+Once the takeover is over, it's time to analyze its performance.
+Use the performance data from the takeover to determine how (or if) you'll do your next takeover differently.
+Here are some questions to ask in your post-takeover analysis:

 - Did we achieve our goal?
 Did you earn more Instagram followers, achieve high levels of engagement, or get visitors to sign up for your offer?

 - Did we achieve secondary goals?
 Did the takeover result in other net benefits for your brand and your business?

 - Was the takeover worthwhile?
 Did it save you time and energy creating your own content, or did it create extra work?
 Did it drive a push of traffic and engagement, or did numbers remain mostly the same?